 Tip: If you would like to see more in-depth information on licenses and permits, please feel free to visit the content in our learning library that covers business licenses and permits.

 Step 3: File a Business Entity Report

-Due Date: Every 2 years on the anniversary month of LLC formation
+Due Date: The anniversary month of LLC formation

 Implications of Late Filings: No late fee; eventual LLC dissolution

 Swyft Filings helps you stay compliant by providing stress-free solutions.
 File your business entity report with us today.

 Step 4: Obtain a Certificate of Good Standing